plamarque/sphinx-poc/docs/TaskManagement/Manage-task.rst

 -  *Show completed tasks*: filters tasks that are completed.
 Unchecking this box will show uncompleted tasks.

-    .. note:: Depending on the view you select from the left pane such as `Task filters <#PLFUserGuide.WorkingWithTasks.Introduction.TaskFilter>`__,
-    Projects or Labels views, some of the options above may be disabled.
+    .. note:: Depending on the view you select from the left pane such as :ref:`Task filters <Tasks-filters>`, Projects or Labels views, some of the options above may be disabled.

-Change any information above.
+2. Change any information above.
 The central panel will reflect instantly to list only the matched tasks.

-A Close icon |image35| on top-right corner of the filter panel closes it.
+3. A Close icon |image35| on top-right corner of the filter panel closes it.
 But the values are remembered and filter remains active.

 The filter icon has two statuses: